 For a different side of Copenhagen, on the eastern edge of Christianshavn is the hash-perfumed community of Freetown Christiana.
 Established by squatters in 1971, this area has attracted non-conformists from across the globe.

-With its townhouses splashed with more colour than a box of crayons, its flair for design and the opportunity rub shoulders with the happiest locals on Earth and to experience true hygge, Copenhagen is a great port of call on your Scandinavia and Baltic Sea cruise itinerary.
+Copenhagen is a great port of call on your Scandinavia and Baltic Sea cruise.
+Its townhouses are splashed with more colour than a box of crayons, it has a flair for design, and you have the opportunity to rub shoulders with the happiest locals on Earth and to experience true hygge,

 Don’t let the short time you have in the city deter you from making the most of your visit.
-Whilst you will need to accept that you can’t do it all, it is possible to explore quite a bit of Copenhagen before your cruise ship sets sail.
-And as for the city’s other attractions?
-Well, you can look forward to seeing them on your next visit.
+Whilst you will need to accept that you can’t do it all, with a little forward planning you’ll be able to cover a lot of ground before your cruise ship sets sail.